HackThisSite/Ostiary-Client-PHP/doc/api/Client.md

 : [optional] Array of bucket data.
 Allowed indices: "global" and "local"
 * `(array) $options`
 : [optional] Array of optional settings.
 Allowed key/values:
    ttl  (int)   Override the TTL value for this Ostiary client.
-Default: undefined
+Default: -1
+      Allowed values: -1 = use TTL setting for this client, 0 = never expire, >0 = expire in X seconds

 **Return Values**